 All the PTZs will need power.
-For this PTZ it is a 24v A.C power supply.
-The power supply must be capable of delivering at least 3A per PTZ.
-Note that the PSU supplied with this camera supplies 27v AC without load, to cater for cable resistance volt drop.
+For this PTZ it is a 12V D.C power supply.
+The power supply must be capable of delivering at least 2A per PTZ.

 A popular way to power the PTZs is using our COMPOSITE VIDEO cable (or shotgun as its also known) as this cable can carry the power to the PTZ and the video signal back to the monitor or DVR.